Tuesday, October 28, 2014

 Alejandro G. Iñárritu.
 Photo by José A. Hermosillo.
 Copyright ©2014 Festival in LA

-Divided into three acts, like in the theater, “Birdman” tells the story of a lonely falling star that years ago, after playing an iconic superhero, made the wrong decisions in Hollywood.
+Divided into three acts, like in the theater, “Birdman” tells the story of a lonely falling star who, years ago, after playing an iconic superhero, made the wrong decisions in Hollywood.
 Now, the only way to visualize his comeback is by producing, directing, and performing his play on Broadway: “What We Talk About When We Talk About Love.”

 Broadway is a jungle where everyone devours each other - actors, agents, lawyers, family, the public, and critics (remember the critics).